SAT NAV COORDINATES: 52.563889, -1.169222

 Parking is available but you may prefer to get a taxi or a lift to the Beer Festival.

-You will need to purchase drinks tokens when in the marquee, which can be exchanged for drinks at the bar.
+You will need to obtain drinks tokens before going to the bar in the marquee.
+Tokens can be exchanged for drinks (and 'glasses') at the bar.
 1 token = 1/2 pint or soft drink; 2 tokens = 1 pint of beer / cider, 1 (175ml) glass of wine, 1 (125ml) glass of prosecco or a glass of gin (25ml) & tonic.
+1 token = 1 drinks glass (polycarbonate).

 If you look under 25 please bring ID to prove your age.
 No sharp objects or glass will be allowed on site (your bag may be searched by our security team).
 You may not bring alcohol or any food items onto the site (those with special dietary requirements can bring certain food items to substitute, e.g. gluten free burger baps).